AdamHCarter/github-demo/README.md

 ## How To Contribute

-This is just a demonstration.
+This is just a demonstration showing git workflow.

 ## Deployment